Stock Market Expectations

 The dataset gives an indication of the returns investors can expect over the next 15 years.
 Even though high valuations indicate a low return potential (and vice versa), the mean reversion process should not be understood to progress linearly.
 Depending on market conditions, similar valuation levels can be followed by a wide range of returns in the short- to medium-term.

 The scenario corridor modeled here also offers insight into medium-term opportunities and risks.
-Disregarding outliers (10% of the highest and 10% of the lowest observation periods), the DAX can drop back to 11,000 points at any time over a three year horizon, but can also rise to 25,000 points.
+Disregarding outliers, the DAX will fall into a range of 14,600 and 21,500 points over a three year horizon (50% probability) and will not drop below 11,800 points (90% probability).
 Historically, a DAX trend in the area marked light grey corresponds to the most probable development.
-Lower returns were only observed in 10% of all examination periods.
+Hence, the upside-potential is significantly higher compared to its downside-risk.